adamcogen/drum-machine/README.md

 Local HTTP server is needed to avoid Cross Origin Request issues when loading drum samples (at least in Chrome browser).

-For Mac, run one of the .sh files included in this repo to start the HTTP server.
+For Mac, run one of the .sh files included in this repo to start the HTTP server:

 Python 2:
 ```